particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 ### ADC (analog to digital converter)

-The Electron 2 supports 6 ADC inputs.
+Sulu supports 6 ADC inputs.

 {{!-- BEGIN do not edit content below, it is automatically generated c76560c5-effb-4708-97a6-f21573263797 --}}